KarnbirKhera/CUDA-Vector-Addition/README.md

   - Why this happened:
     - This is a direct cause of the decreased number of blocks from the naive.
 While we increase occupancy to 99.02%, we effectively remove the kernels ability to latency hide using other warps.
 Where say a warp stalls on a memory request, in the naive kernel the scheduler is able to switch to another warp to continue actively working, but in the grid stride kernel there is simply not enough warps that are not stalled to switch to.

-<h3>Why Grid Stride + Vectorized is Slower than the Naive</h3>
-The grid stride kernel performs slower than the naive because while it improves occupancy, it significantly decreases the kernels ability to latency hide with other warps.
-When it comes to memory bound kernel, being able to latency hide is often a great approach to allow the SM to switch to other warps while the current is waiting for data to arrive.
-<br><br><br><br><br><br>